-Before I sear the burgers, I butter the buns and toast them in the broiler pan (not shown).
-This is not really toasting, but it’s what I like.
+Before I sear the burgers, I butter the buns and toast them in the broiler pan.
 Just how a hamburger bun should be toasted can start a lengthy and heated debate in some circles.

-I like lettuce on my sandwiches, ALL sandwiches, but if I put as much as I want on a burger, it just shoots out the other side when I take a bite.
+I like lettuce on my burger.
+I like so much that it shoots out the other side when I take a bite.
 Shredding the lettuce helps a little, but I still see a lot of roughage on my plate as I finish my burger.
-So, I do this:
+Here is one fix for that problem.

 This is shredded lettuce that I seasoned very lightly and then vacuumed.
 It can also be done in a Foodsaver, and the effect is almost instantaneous.
 It can be done in a Ziploc bag as well, it just takes about an hour to fully cure.
 It is not quite as crisp as the lettuce that is falling off of my sandwich, but it is very delicious and slaw like.
 It clings to the sandwich, so, mission accomplished!